WakeOnWeb/message-bus-receiver/README.md

 ```
 wakeonweb_message_bus_receiver:
     buses:
-        async_external_incoming_event_bus:
+        my_event_bus:
+            bus: async_external_incoming_event_bus
             inputs:
                 amqp:
                     message_name: EventBusExternalMessage
             message_factory:
                 mapping:
                     user_created: App\Event\UserCreatedEvent
-                normalizers:
-                    foo: id_service
+                    foo: @id_service
 ```

 Define the bus where messages will be trigerred once catched.
-You must define the inputs (amqp/http/...) and a mapping to normalizer messages, you can define a static KV mapping or normalizers.
+You must define the inputs (amqp/http/...) and a mapping to normalizer messages, you can define a static KV mapping or use a service.